AleK3y/hashcrack/README.md

 `sudo apt install libssl-dev`

 ## Compile
-In order to compile you have to include the ssl and crypto libraries: \
+In order to compile you have to include the crypto library: \
 `gcc main.c -lcrypto -o hashcrack`